FRH-Code-Data/Appendix/BookStatus.md

 `Status`
+* ❔  = the author is not confirmed.
-* ✔️ = the author is fixed, the chapter is under writing.
+* ✔️ = we received confirmation from the author, and the chapter is under writing.
 * ✅ = the chapter is finished.
-* ❔  = the author is not confirmed.

 |   Chapter          | Corresponding Author   | Email  | Status|